 When the last monk had disappeared up a tiny side street, I looked at the gallery directly across from us.
 Lo and behold, there stood Billy Bob Thornton with what I can only assume were a couple of friends.
-I looked at the artist, he looked back at me as if to acknowledge we were seeing the same thing.
+I looked at Michael and he looked back at me, as if to acknowledge we were seeing the same thing.
 When I looked back at Billy Bob, just for a second, our eyes met.
 I turned and walked back into the gallery.

 I know trouble when I see it.

 Billy Bob was in town promoting himself as a musician with a new album.
 He had been at Borders earlier in the day.